ImaginePublications/ImaginePublications.github.io/README.md

 `git clone https://github.com/ImaginePublications/ImaginePublications.github.io.git`

-2. Edit `imagine_publications.bib`.
+2. Edit `imagine_publications.bib` to add your publications.
 The syntax is the same as for a standard bibfile with some additional fields.
 You can use one of the following templates:
 ```
 @article{ <key> ,
   title = {{}},